sleeker/SystemArch/README.md

 Directory Structure

-I have created /opt/htpc where I have placed this YAML file and all the config files for the listed programs

-Program Directories
+Please clone this repository into the /opt directory and it will create the following.

 /opt/htpc..
 /opt/htpc/docker-compose.yml                 This file